Control structures

 info See also stackoverflow: breaking out of nested loops.

 When continue is used, further statements are skipped and the next iteration of the loop is started, if any.
-This is frequently used in file processing when you need to skip certain lines like headers, comments, etc.
+For example, in file processing you often need to skip certain lines like headers, comments, etc.

 >>> for num in range(10):